DanialArab/ML-BOOKCAMP/README.md

     encoded_data = category_maker (df, (['market_category']))
     encoded_data_final = encoded_data.loc[:, added_market_category_categorical]

-**15. Regularization**

-We saw that adding new features does not always help, and in our case, it made things a lot worse.
+**15. Regularization**: We saw that adding new features does not always help, and in our case, it made things a lot worse.
 The reason for this behavior is **numerical instability**.
 One of the terms in the normal equation is the **inverse of the (np.dot(X.T, X)) matrix**.
 The **inversion is the issue** in our case.
 Sometimes, when adding new columns to X, we can accidentally add a column that is a combination of other columns.
 For example, if we already have the mile per gallon (MPG) in the city feature and decide to add kilometers per liter in the city, the second feature is the same as the first one but multiplied by a constant.
 When this happens, np.dot(X.T, X) becomes **undetermined or singular, which means that it’s not possible to find an inverse for this matrix**.
 If we try to invert a singular matrix, NumPy will tell us about that by raising a **LinAlgError: Singular matrix**.

 We may not get this error but end up having a bad model with high rmse, in these cases our code doesn’t raise any exceptions.
 It happened because we don’t typically have columns that are perfect linear combinations of other columns.
 The real data is often **noisy**, with measurement errors (such as recording 1.3 instead of 13 for MPG), rounding errors (such as storing 0.0999999 instead of 0.1), and many other errors.
 Technically, such matrices are not singular, so NumPy doesn’t complain.